constroy/tanX/README.md

 # tanX
-A 2D tank game using SDL
+A 2D tank game written in c++11 using SDL

 ## Library
 + SDL 1.2.15